1997–98 in English football: Diary of the season

 30 September 1997 – September ends with Arsenal as Premier League leaders, with Manchester United second.
 The previous month-end leaders Blackburn Rovers have slipped into fifth place, while Leicester City (without a top division league title to their name) currently occupy third place and are just a single point off the top spot, and Chelsea occupy fourth place.
 A terrible run of form has pushed Southampton into bottom place, while Barnsley's reasonable start to their first top division season has given way to a series of heavy defeats and they now occupy the next lowest position in the league.
 The final place in the relegation zone is occupied by Sheffield Wednesday.
 Nottingham Forest continue to lead the way in Division One, with surprise promotion contenders West Bromwich Albion now second.
 QPR have crept into the playoff zone at the expense of Portsmouth (who have slumped to 19th).
 Bradford City, Sheffield United and Swindon Town complete the top six.

 2 October 1997 – Bolton Wanderers pay a club record £3.5million for Wimbledon striker Dean Holdsworth.

-4 October 1997 – Barnsley's leaky defence continues to show its frailty as they lose 5–0 to league leaders Arsenal at Highbury.
+4 October 1997 – Barnsley lose 5–0 to league leaders Arsenal at Highbury.

-11 October 1997 – England achieve automatic qualification for the 1998 World Cup after drawing 0–0 in Rome with Italy, who must navigate a two-leg playoff.

 18 October 1997 – Referee David Ellery changes into a blue top for the second half of the Premier League game between Leeds United and Newcastle United, after his original green shirt clashed with Newcastle's away kit.

 24 October 1997 – Paul Peschisolido becomes the first player to join a third-tier club for a seven-figure sum when he joins Fulham for £1.1million from West Bromwich Albion.

 25 October 1997 – Barnsley are on the receiving end of yet another heavy defeat, this time a 7–0 hammering by Manchester United at Old Trafford which sends the hosts to the top of the table.

 31 October 1997 – Manchester United finish October as Premier League leaders, leapfrogging Arsenal into second place, while Blackburn Rovers have got their title challenge back on track by climbing into third place.
-Chelsea and Liverpool complete the top five, with the unfashionable Leicester City, Derby County and Wimbledon putting immense pressure on them.
+Chelsea and Liverpool complete the top five, with Leicester City, Derby County and Wimbledon putting immense pressure on them.
 A dismal run of form has pushed Bolton Wanderers into bottom place, while Barnsley occupying the next lowest position and Sheffield Wednesday completing the bottom three.
 Nottingham Forest remain top of Division One, while Swindon Town's surprise challenge for a second promotion in three seasons continues as they now occupy second place.
 Middlesbrough, West Bromwich Albion, Bradford City and Charlton Athletic complete the top six.